gorobchenkoann/insave/README.md

-# my-react-parcel-starter-kit
+# Save-from-inst

-Starter kit to build React apps with Parcel bundler
+Web app to save imager from Instagram